tinkerbell/charts/tinkerbell/stack/README.md

 ## Installing the Chart

-Before installing the chart you'll want to customize the IP used for the load balancer (`stack.loadBalancerIP`).
+Before installing the chart you'll want to customize the IP used for the load balancer (`global.publicIP`).
 This IP provides ingress for Hegel, Tink, and Smee (TFTP, HTTP, and SYSLOG endpoints as well as unicast DHCP requests).

 Now, deploy the chart.